 An audition and previous choral experience are required, but don’t be daunted.
 If you haven’t sung in a choir in awhile, this is a perfect opportunity to get back in it!
 The Seattle Metropolitan Singers are a very warm group who pride themselves on camaraderie and fun.

-The choral group performs in a variety of venues including neighborhood musical halls, retirement communities and the annual Figgy Pudding Caroling Competition.
+The choral group performs in a variety of venues including neighborhood musical halls, retirement communities, and the annual Figgy Pudding Caroling Competition.
 We host a Spring Concert and a Holiday Concert.
-Check our Events page to stay updated on our current performances!
+Check our Events page for our current performances!

 The Seattle Metropolitan Singers' season runs from September to June.
-We are looking for new members in all sections.
-Membership is through low-key auditions which are held in August.
-If you are interested in joining, send an email to firstname.lastname@example.org.
+Membership is through low-key auditions, which are held in August and early January.
+If you’re interested in joining, send an email to firstname.lastname@example.org.
 Please include which part you usually sing (A1, A2, S1, S2), any prior choral experience, and how well you read music.

-Based on a 9 month season, Members pay donations of $40 per month.
-Scholarships are available to individuals and negotiated on a case-by case basis.
+Based on a 9 month season, members pay donations of $40 per month.
+Scholarships are available, and considered on a case-by case basis.